Rita-Okonkwo/BookTracker/README.md

 ## Available Scripts

-n the project directory, you can run this command to install the project dependencies:
+In the project directory, you can run this command to install the project dependencies:

 ### `npm install`